FollowTheProcess/lightweight_ds_cookie/README.md

 1) Your project directory structure using the name provided

-2) A Github repo with the same name

-3) A conda environment with python3, some dev requirements, pandas and numpy and the same name
+2) A conda environment with python3, some dev requirements, pandas and numpy and the same name

-4) A local git repo

-Finally, it will then connect the git and Github repos, perform an initial commit and push to master

 <p><small> I have also included a top level environment.yml so you can replicate the exact environment this template was made in, incase anything doesn't work</small></p>